Welcome and thank you for choosing Conestoga.

 At Conestoga, we recognize apprentices are essential participants in the third pillar of post-secondary education.

-It is of the upmost importance to ensure that you are a member in good standing with the Ontario College of Trades throughout your apprenticeship.
-If you neglect to remain a member, this will affect your ability to attend trade school, write your licensing exam, receive incentives and grants and even work in the trade.
+It's important to ensure that you are a member in good standing with the Ontario College of Trades throughout your apprenticeship.
+If you neglect to remain a member, it will affect your ability to attend trade school, write your licensing exam, receive incentives and grants and even work in the trade.

 Conestoga grants a college certificate to every apprentice who completes all levels of trade school.
 We encourage every apprentice to celebrate this achievement at either the spring, fall or winter

 convocation ceremony (dependent on your program completion date).

 Block Release apprentices may be eligible for Employment Insurance Benefits (E.I.) while attending trade school.
 Once you have confirmed your enrolment (or seat) a letter will be sent to you from the MCU providing details on how to apply for employment insurance, including the 16-digit code.
 Conestoga College does not have access to the 16-digit code.
 This reference code is required when applying to Service Canada for Employment Insurance Benefits.

 Learn what you need to know for your trade by visiting

 Essential Skills for Ontario's Tradespeople.
 Talk to your faculty or

 program coordinator to learn what help is available.
 Get help early in time to succeed.